raboley/FFXI-NavMesh-builder/README.md

 # Pleae Note:
 When you click stop it will finish the Current NavMesh build.

-#### FFXINAV DLL
-* CanSeeDestination.
-* Unload.
-* Initialize // needs path to log config file (Default_Config.conf which is included).
-* Load  // loads the navmesh.
-* LoadOBJFile.
-* DumpNavMesh.
-* GetLogMessage.
-* FindPath.
-* FindRandomPath.
-* FindClosestPath. // this prevents exploits with navmesh / impassible terrain
-* IsValidPosition. // can be used to make a grid for A star pathfinding. (if you didn't want to use recast detour to find a path).
-* GetDistanceToWall. //this is distance to navmesh edge
-* GetRotation.
-* IsNavMeshEnabled.
-* PathPoints.
-* NavMeshSettings. //Lets you change the NavMesh settings before building a new mesh
-* GetWaypoints. //returns the waypoints in the path

 #### FAQ

 ##### How do I edit the navmesh that was built with FFXINAV.dll in RecastDemo.exe?.